kuutsav/information-retrieval/README.md

     can we efficiently find this "needle in the haystack" or the "relevant *documents* for a *query*".

 * 2 - Evaluation metrics

+    **Binary**: MRR, MAP@k; **Graded**: nDCG@k.
+    The idea behind these evaluations is to quantitatively compare multiple IR models.
+Typically we have a labelled dataset where we have queries mapped to relvevant documents.
+The documents could either be graded or non-graded(binary).
+For example, a graded relevance score could be on a scale of 0-5 with 5 being the most relevant.

-* 3 - Dense representation of works and sentences
+* 3 - Dense representation of words and sentences
 * 4 - Dense IR